pranjay-poddar/Dev-Geeks/README.md

 - Create an issue of the project or a feature you would like to add in the project and get the task assigned for youself. (issue can be any feature or project that you think you could contribute to).

-- Fork the repo to your Github.<br/>
+- Fork the repo on your Github.<br/>

-- Clone the Repo by going to your local Git Client in a particular local folder in your local machine by using this command with your forked repository link in place of below given link: <br/>
+- Clone the Repo by going to your local Git Client in a local folder of your machine by using this command, with your forked repository link in place of below given link: <br/>
   `git clone https://github.com/pranjay-poddar/Dev-Geeks`
 - Create a branch using below command.
   `git branch <your branch name>`